Tithe: Stories

-Book of Nehemiah

-Tithing is mentioned several times in the Book of Nehemiah, believed to chronicle events in the latter half of the 5th century BC. outlines the customs regarding tithing.
+Tithing is mentioned several times in the Book of Nehemiah, which chronicles events in the latter half of the 5th century BC. outlines the customs regarding tithing.
 The Levites were to receive one tenth (the tithe) "in all our farming communities" and a tithe of the tithe were to be brought by them to the temple for storage. recounts how Eliashib gave Tobiah office space in the temple in a room that had previously been used to store tithes while Nehemaiah was away.
 When Nehemiah returned he called it an evil thing, threw out all Tobiah's household items and had his rooms purified so that they could once more be used for tithes.

-Minor Prophets

-The Book of Malachi has one of the most quoted Biblical passages about tithing, directed to the sons of Jacob:
+The Book of Malachi has one of the most quoted Biblical passages about tithing.
+God (according to Malachi) promises that if the Jews begin to keep the laws of tithing, God will "open the windows of heaven for you and pour down for you a blessing until there is no more need".

 Deuterocanonical

 The deuterocanonical Book of Tobit provides an example of all three classes of tithes practiced during the Babylonian captivity: